openfaas/openfaas.github.io/_posts/2025-01-29-eks-openfaas-karpenter.md

 ### Demo: Schedule functions to spot instances with a Profile

 If one or more of your functions can tolerate being interrupted or cancelled due to a node being reclaimed, then you could consider using spot instances.
 Spot instances are available [up to a 90% off](https://aws.amazon.com/ec2/spot/pricing/) compared to On-Demand pricing.
-If you have a mixed workload of functions that can tolerate interruptions and functions that can not we recommend creating a separate nodePool for functions that can use spot nodes.
+If you have a mixed workload of functions that can tolerate interruptions and functions that can not we recommend creating a separate NodePool for functions that can use spot nodes.

 Create a `spot` NodePool: